 Nothing is frugal about dining out in restaurants — but if you do it right, even infrequent visits could help you earn back a little something.
 OpenTable is an app that makes securing table reservations on a mobile device painless.
 However, you also earn points for each reservation and can cash out for affiliated restaurant gift cards or Amazon gift codes.

-This is a web app and browser extension with a funny name but potentially significant results.
-It works exclusively with Amazon.com and provides historical overviews for the price of almost every item.
-If you want to uncover the best times to buy online from Amazon, CamelCamelCamel is an indispensable tool.
+This is a web app and browser extension but potentially significant results.
+It works exclusively with top retail stores like Amazon.com and provides historical overviews for the price of almost every item.
+If you want to uncover the best times to buy online from Amazon, Capital One Shopping is an indispensable tool.

 As the name suggests, “B of A” is one of the biggest financial institutions in the country.
 And they’ve recently upped their game for savings and checking account holders by adding a “Keep the Change” feature to their account apps.
 This rounds up your purchases to a whole-dollar amount and saves these small amounts as deposits to your savings account.